Improving the low-dose performance of aberration correction in single sideband ptychography: Experimental validation

-Finally, to experimentally validate the effectiveness of our proposed methods, we performed a 4D-STEM acquisition on a monolayer WSe\textsubscript{2}, using a Thermo Fisher Themis Z TEM equipped with a Timepix3 direct electron detector\cite{Poikela2014, Jannis2022a}.
+To experimentally validate the effectiveness of our proposed methods, we performed a 4D-STEM acquisition on a monolayer WSe\textsubscript{2}, using a Thermo Fisher Themis Z microscope equipped with a Timepix3 direct electron detector\cite{Poikela2014, Jannis2022a}.
 The measurement was performed with an acceleration voltage of 60 kV, a semi-convergence angle of 25 mrad and an electron dose of 606 \(\mathrm{e^-}/\text{\AA}^2\).
-To illustrate the post-acquisition correction process, residual aberrations were introduced during the experiment, resulting in noticeable degradation in the direct reconstruction and its FT patterns, as shown in Fig \ref{fig4}(a).
-The unconfined phase unwrapping method (Fig \ref{fig4}(b)) was applied as well, but failed to correct the aberrations, leading to an even worse result.
-In contrast, the confined phase unwrapping method leads to a significantly improved reconstruction (Fig \ref{fig4}(c)), where the atoms are more visible than that in Fig \ref{fig4}(a).
-To achieve further refinement, the strategy of selecting only well-unwrapped sidebands is employed and yields an improved image in Fig \ref{fig4}(d), as evidenced by the higher SNR of the FT pattern, particularly at the enhanced and the emerged spots indicated by white arrows.
-These experimental results confirm that our approach can effectively improve aberration correction performance at low-doses and demonstrate its practical applicability in experiments.
+Here, the electron dose is estimated by the method described in Ref.\cite{Jannis2022a}.
+To illustrate the post-acquisition correction process, residual aberrations were introduced during the experiment, resulting in noticeable degradation in the direct reconstruction and its FT patterns, as shown in Fig. \ref{fig_6}(a).
+The unconfined phase unwrapping method (Fig. \ref{fig_6}(b)) is applied but fails to correct the aberrations, leading to an even worse result.
+In contrast, the confined phase unwrapping method leads to a significantly improved reconstruction (Fig. \ref{fig_6}(c)), where the atoms are more visible than that in Fig. \ref{fig_6}(a).
+To achieve further refinement, the strategy of selecting only well-unwrapped sidebands is employed and yields an improved image in Fig. \ref{fig_6}(d).
+This is evidenced by the higher SNR of the FT pattern, particularly at the enhanced and the emerged spots indicated by white arrows.
+These experimental results confirm that our approaches can effectively improve aberration correction performance at low doses and demonstrate its practical applicability in experiments.